How to Open a Salon

 You’ve just signed the papers and picked up the keys to your new salon space.
 One of the first things you need to do is fill your empty space.

-Salon equipment makes up a large portion of your start-up costs, and many owners tend to overspend.
-To keep costs reasonable for salon equipment, create a basic checklist of the materials needed, the fundamentals will include:
+Salon equipment makes up a large portion of your startup costs, and many owners tend to overspend.
+To keep costs reasonable for salon equipment, create a basic checklist of the materials needed for your salon.
+Every salon needs the following:

-- Drying stations for use during colouring services
+- Drying stations for use during coloring services

 The amount of equipment you need depends on the size of your salon and the number of employees you decide to hire.
 Most salons have one salon station per employee, but hair stylists with opposite working schedules may be able to share a station.

 A small reception area is also necessary for most salons.
 You may want a seating area for clients waiting to see your stylists, as well as a front desk.
-You can also display promotional offers for your business here.
-A mobile point-of-sale system is a must, and could even allow clients to pay while still in their chair.
+Don’t worry about staffing your front desk, though.
+You can set up an iPad POS stand for customers to check in and pay.
+You can also display promotional offers for your business at the front desk.

-Pro tip: Most of the salon equipment and furniture can be bought at wholesale prices provided you show proof that you are a qualified professional.
+Pro tip: Most of the salon equipment and furniture can be bought at wholesale prices with your cosmetology license.
 It can be a great way to save money if you are buying in bulk.

 - Skill set: The candidate’s skill set and capacity to learn are both important to think about when interviewing.
 Think about the years of experience you want your stylists to have.
-Do you want your hair stylists to have proficiency in colouring?
-Or are you going to hire dedicated colourists?
+Do you want each stylist to have proficiency in coloring?
+Or are you going to hire dedicated colorists?

 - Attitude: A candidate’s attitude and work ethic determines their dependability, ability to work with others, and their overall customer service.